sjspielman/phyphy/README.md

 + `Biopython >= 1.67`
 + `ete3 >=3.1`

+You can update your installed version with `pip install --upgrade phyphy`, when needed.

 Alternatively, you can download from source, via the usual `setuptools` procedure.
 Briefly:

 1. Download the current release [here](https://github.com/sjspielman/phyphy/releases), or clone the master branch, and `cd` in.